vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 > vcd task list running
 ```
 <a name="cse30_cluster_apply"></a>
-### CSE 3.0 `Cluster apply` command
+### CSE >= 3.0 `Cluster apply` command

-1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster specification file as an input and applies it to a cluster resource.
-The cluster resource will be created if it does not exist.
+1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster
+   specification file as an input and applies it to a cluster resource.
+The
+   cluster resource will be created if it does not exist.
     * Command usage examples:
         ```sh
-        vcd cse cluster apply <resize_cluster.yaml> (applies the specification on the resource specified; the cluster resource will be created if it does not exist). vcd cse cluster apply --sample --tkg (generates the sample specification file for tkg clusters). vcd cse cluster apply --sample --native (generates the sample specification file for native clusters).
+        vcd cse cluster apply <resize_cluster.yaml> (applies the specification on the resource specified; the cluster resource will be created if it does not exist). vcd cse cluster apply <upgrade_cluster.yaml> (upgrades the cluster to match the user specified template and revision) vcd cse cluster apply --sample --tkg (generates the sample specification file for tkg clusters). vcd cse cluster apply --sample --native (generates the sample specification file for native clusters).
         ```